 A major cause of a high bounce rate is content that’s not relevant or relevant enough.
 Sometimes you’ll see clickbait titles in search results or social media ads.
 You are enticed to click on the content thinking it’s about a particular subject, only to find the landing page is about something else entirely.
-Not only is this not relevant to what the visitor was first interested in, this kind of click bait behavior will lose a reader’s trust quicker than anything.
+Not only is this not relevant to what the visitor was first interested in, but this kind of clickbait behavior will also lose a reader’s trust quicker than anything.

 Weak content is another reason why people might leave after only a few short seconds.
 Even if the content is relevant, if it doesn’t contain enough “meat” to answer a question or provide a solution, then the visitor will simply leave and search for something better.

 Internal linking is another ploy to keep visitors on your site engaged for longer.
 If you run a blog on your business website (and it’s a good idea too), then you will likely have other relevant posts to link to.Request a Free Audit

 If a visitor is reading your blog post and sees a link to other content that is relevant, then they may click through on that link and read the second article as well, all improving your website dwell time overall.